-O’Neal Webster is pleased to announce that the ‘firewall’ provisions in the BVI’s Trustee Act are now to be made more robust as a result of amendments to section 83A of the Trustee Act which are expected to come into effect shortly.
+O’Neal Webster is pleased to announce that the ‘firewall’ provisions in the BVI’s Trustee Act are now to be made more robust as a result of amendments to section 83A of the Trustee Act which came into effect on 9 July 2021.

 Background to the need for firewall provisions